 #3.
 Less involvement and more expectation:

-Please note that by describing above points, I did not mean to offend developers or anyone else from different departments who help in producing software.
+Please note that by describing the above points, I did not mean to offend developers or anyone else from different departments in developing the product.

 How to make tester’s job easy?